mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 === Circuit Optimisation

-The circuit in @fig:case-synthesis was generated naively and contains a path that has to go through more logic than necessary.
-This means the maximal delay of the circuit is higher than it needs to be.
+The circuit in @fig:case-synthesis was generated naively and contains a path that has to go through more logic than necessary; the maximal delay of the circuit is higher than it needs to be.
 There are many transformations that can be performed on the circuit that preserve correct behaviour.

 ==== Restructuring